alexgibson/alxgbsn.co.uk/_posts/2013-02-18-notify-js-a-handy-wrapper-for-the-web-notifications-api.md

 -------------------

 * body: (string) - notification message body
+* tag: (string) - unique identifier to stop duplicate notifications
 * notifyShow: (function) - callback when the notification is shown
 * notifyClose: (function) - callback when the notification is closed
 * notifyClick: (function) - callback when the notification is clicked
-* notifyError: (function) - callback when there is a permission error
+* permissionDenied: (function) - callback when user has denied permission for domain

 Supported web browsers
 ----------------------